 What is the function of GLA in the body?

-Our body converts GLA into E1 series prostaglandins, hormone like substances which are important to most of the body’s life sustaining systems.
-These include mitochondrial reactions, hormonal balance, immune response, circulation, joint function and skin health.
-These prostaglandins help to reduce inflammation and prevent blood clotting.
-GLA derived prostaglandins’ anti-inflammatory action is important in counteracting the pro-inflammatory action of excess unconverted LA and AA (arachidonic acid) fatty acids.
-GLA and other EFAs contribute to our cellular membrane integrity and form the myelin sheath around nerve cells that ensures the transmission of information to vital organs.
-They are also essential to cellular energy production.
-Research indicates gamma linolenic acid not only has anti inflammatory properties, it can suppress tumour growth and metastasis.
+Our body converts GLA into hormone-like substances called prostaglandins.
+These play a role in energy production, hormonal balance, immune response, circulation, joint function and skin health.
+These prostaglandins also help to balance inflammation and support healthy blood flow.
+GLA is important in counteracting the inflammatory action of other excess fatty acids.
+GLA and other EFAs contribute to cellular membrane integrity and form the myelin sheath around nerve cells that ensures the transmission of information to vital organs.

-While Evening Primrose oil provides a rich source of GLA, taking it in combination with an Omega 3 supplement may provide the most benefit in these and other conditions.
-We need the right ratio of Omega 3 to Omega 6 EFAs (including GLA) in order for vital processes in brain function and normal growth and development to occur.
-Evening Primrose oil can help maintain this balance and contribute to healthy generation of skin and hair, bone strength, healthy metabolism and reproductive function.
+While Evening Primrose oil provides a rich source of GLA, taking it in combination with an Omega 3 supplement may be the best option, if your diet is low in Omega 3.
 In addition to taking an Evening Primrose supplement internally, it can be applied topically to localised areas of dry or scaly skin.

 What is the recommended daily dosage?